mitmedialab/SAR-opal-base/README.md

   redeploy (and/or a start screen that lets you pick whether you want demo mode, story mode, etc when you start the game - use "load scene" function to pick the right one).
+- Rarely, we get a "websocket closed 1005" error.
+Why?
+Fix.